ArupDas15/Anwesha/README.md

 ## Citing

-If you are using any of the resources, please cite the following article:
+If you are using any of the resources, please cite the following paper:
 ```
 Bibtex citation to be updated.
 ```